Badgerati/Pode/README.md

         # route logic
     }

-    # this route has not middleware, and just runs the route logic
+    # this route has no custom middleware, and just runs the route logic
     route get '/alive' {
         # route logic
     }